Information

 Recycling

-Help us care for the environment and the waste bill by using the Recycling Bins situated by the posts of the main Dome in the Pavilion.
+Help us care for the environment and the waste removal costs, by using the Recycling Bins situated by the posts of the main Dome in the Pavilion.

 Medical

-There will be a First Aid Booth in the Pavilion.
+The First Aid Booth is located in the Pavilion.
 Non-emergency medical problems will be referred to offsite medical practitioners at your expense.

-Apart from snakes, a variety of insects exist in the ecology, including ticks, wasps, ants, spiders and bees.
-If you have allergic reactions to bites and stings, please bring medications as recommended by your physician.
+Apart from snakes, a variety of insects exist in the ecology, including ticks, wasps, ants, spiders & bees.
+If you have allergic reactions to bites / stings, please bring medications as recommended by your physician.

 If you require medication, please bring an adequate supply.
-Medication requiring refrigeration can be stored at the First Aid booth.
+Medication requiring refrigeration can be stored at the First Aid booth in the Pavilion.

 Personal travel insurance with coverage for medical, surgical, and emergency travel is strongly recommended.
 If you have a pre-existing medical condition seek advice from your doctor before travelling.
 Attendees are responsible for all costs relating to their medical and health matters.